mattppal/blog/src/content/blog/declarative-imperative.md

 **Imperative** code tells a machine _precisely_ how to change its state to produce a desired outcome.
 Think Python scripts, dbt macros, custom DAGs— these are often detailed code that procedurally performs a complex task.
 As such, they're written from scratch.

-**Declarative** code merely describes a result— the calculation of that result is left to some underlying process.
+**Declarative** code merely describes a result— the calculation is left to some underlying process.
 For example, to obtain a list of active users, I might run the SQL `SELECT * FROM accounts.active_users`.
 Note that _how_ we arrived at `accounts.active_users` is unspecified, I'm merely stating the values I'd like returned.
 Declarative code _abstracts away_ underlying computations.
 I neither know nor care how `active_users` came to be, only that I can obtain the underlying result: users who are active.

 ### 📝 The imperative approach

 Many data engineering systems are imperative— [Airflow DAGs begin as an empty canvas](making-the-most-of-airflow/#%EF%B8%8F-dag-structure), dbt projects are a clean slate.
 This introduces _possibility_ and _flexibility_ to the system.

-Imperative code allows data engineers to write custom logic tailored to specific requirements: you might have an Airflow DAG that needs to interface with a very unique data source— so unique that _no_ prebuilt tool exists\_ for the task! **No problem**, as a data engineer with an imperative tool, you whip up some Python to do as you please!
+Imperative code allows data engineers to write custom logic tailored to specific requirements: you might have an Airflow DAG that needs to interface with a very unique data source— so unique that _no_ prebuilt tool exists for the task! **No problem**, as a data engineer with an imperative tool, you whip up some Python to do as you please!

 As I'm sure we're all aware, no two datasets are alike.
 Hence, there is no one-size-fits-all solution to data manipulation and processing.
 Imperative tooling, i.e. Python and SQL, allows us to build the most precise pipelines possible.